 Burial insurance is, in fact, a form of whole life insurance with a smaller benefit amount than traditional life insurance policies.

-Burial insurance is designed to cover your final expenses.
+It is designed to cover your final expenses.

 Life insurance policies, on the other hand, are purchased to cover a wide variety of needs like income replacement — the difference between the two lies on your purpose of buying.